-This is the first and most important step of carrying out a social engineered attack.
-This requires a lot of patience and keenly watching habits of the target.
-During this stage the attacker will gather all the information of the target which includes but not limited to:
+This is the first and most important step of carrying out a socially engineered attack.
+This requires a lot of patience and keenly watching the habits of the target.
+During this stage, the attacker will gather all the information of the target, which includes but is not limited to:

 - Personal information

 - User credentials

 And many more.
 The more information the attacker has on the victim, the higher the chance of the attack being successful.
 Here’s a complete list of Personally Identifiable Information.

 This stage determines the success rate of the overall attack.

 After gathering all the information, the attacker will start opening up a conversation with the victim without the victim finding anything suspicious.
 Since there was enough background research, it’s easier to engage with the victim.